Overclocking

 Download from website

-This benchmark is primarily a GPU benchmark and stress test; however, it does stress the CPU and its built-in CPU physics test.
-In addition, Cazilla features a leader board if you hit the silicone lottery or are feeling adventurous with LN2 overclocking.
+This benchmark is primarily a GPU benchmark and stress test however, it does stress the CPU at times as well with its built-in CPU physics test.
+Cazilla features a leader board in case you hit the silicone lottery or feeling adventurous with LN2 overclocking.

 Download from website

-Unigine engine is a dreamy world of dragons, huge ‘Bioshock style’ blimps and cute thatched cottages.
-This stress test will show any flaws your GPU has by the time it hits the last frame.
-So when you start up this benchmark, turn up the sound, sit back and relax.
+Unigine engine is a dreamy world of dragons, huge ‘bioshock style’ blimps and cute thatched cottages.
+This stress test will show up any flaws your GPU has by the time it hits the last frame.
+When you start-up this benchmark, turn up the sound, sit back and relax.

 Download from website